Performing Arts History & Criticism

 About the author

-DAVID SPANER has worked as a feature writer, movie critic, reporter, and editor for numerous newspapers and magazines.
-David's also been a cultural/political organizer (Yippie, manager of the punk band The Subhumans).
-He is the author of Dreaming in the Rain and Shoot It!
-Hollywood, Inc. and The Rising of Independent Film.
+David Spaner has been a feature writer, movie critic, reporter, and editor for numerous newspapers and magazines.
+Born in Toronto and raised in B.C., David is a graduate of Simon Fraser University and Langara College.
+He’s also been a cultural/political organizer (Yippie and manager of the legendary punk band The Subhumans).
+David is the author of Dreaming in the Rain: How Vancouver Became Hollywood North By Northwest and Shoot It!
+Hollywood Inc. and the Rising of Independent Film.
+His most recent book, Solidarity: Canada’s Unknown Revolution of 1983, was nominated for the George Ryga Prize for Social Awareness in Literature.

 Editorial Reviews